 Introduction

 The Credit Deposit (CD) ratio is an important indicator for understanding a bank's lending practices, liquidity conditions and overall financial health.
 It has gained significant attention recently due to the growing gap between deposit mobilisation and credit disbursement.
-According to RBI, the Scheduled Commercial Banks (SCBs) CD ratio reached a record high of 80.3% in March 2024 and continued to remain elevated in FY2025 thus far.
+According to the RBI, the Scheduled Commercial Banks (SCBs) CD ratio reached a record high of 78.9% in June 2025.
 The rising CD ratio due to diverging credit and deposit growth raises concerns about potential structural liquidity challenges within banks.

 In this blog, let us explore why the CD ratio is rising, its significance in the banking sector, and why banks must maintain a healthy balance between deposits and loans.